Faith Sharing Groups

 Who: All Notre Dame, Saint Mary’s, and Holy Cross students

-How: Drop-in any week (For community updates, join our list-serve.)
+How: Drop-in any week (For event updates, join our listserv.)

 Contact: Cam Stillson, Program Coordinator of Student Ministry, cstills2@nd.edu